 The Right Light for Your Building: Designing and Commissioning Wireless Lighting Controls Systems

-Posted by Gretchen Schimelpfenig on Mar 28, 2018 3:21:54 PM
+By Gretchen Schimelpfenig on Mar 28, 2018 3:21:54 PM

-Topics: Building Cx & Design Review, Standards and Metrics, Energy Efficiency
+Topics: Building Cx & Design Review Standards and Metrics Energy Efficiency

 Who is Responsible for Low Energy Code Requirements for Lighting?

-Posted by Jennifer Chiodo on Mar 14, 2018 2:00:00 PM
+By Jennifer Chiodo on Mar 14, 2018 2:00:00 PM

 I have repeatedly blogged about my concerns with the current and future energy codes because the codes are not keeping up with technology for lighting efficiency (see my previous blog posts titled “Why are Lighting Energy Standards Decreasing” and “More Issues with the Energy Code – Lighting is Running Rampant”).
 The graphs below, developed by our friends at Optimal Energy, show some comparisons of Department of Energy (DOE) predicted efficacies for lighting technologies and the efficacy needed to meet code for some common space types.

-Topics: Public Policy, Standards and Metrics, Building Performance & Technology
+Topics: Public Policy Standards and Metrics Building Performance & Technology

 ASHRAE Guideline 36: Benefits of Real World Implementation

-Posted by Rick Stehmeyer on Aug 23, 2017 2:00:00 PM
+By Rick Stehmeyer on Aug 23, 2017 2:00:00 PM

 Back in 2015 I wrote a blog post about ASHRAE Guideline 36 - High Performance Sequences of Operation for HVAC Systems.
 I referenced a spec my team at Cx Associates wrote for a BAS controls upgrade.
 Now in 2017, that spec, and the sequences contained therein, have been made into a fully functional BAS controlling 14 air handlers (AHUs), over 90 variable air volume boxes, and the central plant that serves them.
 Our firm artfully adapted the sequences to meet the needs of the building owner and the function of the building (healthcare) without sacrificing the high degree of complexity which yields the energy savings building automation systems have been promising for decades.
 After working on this project from specs to implementation, I can confidently say that Guideline 36 can deliver a reduction in energy consumption and improved comfort.
 The cost (excluding the norms of engineering labor, BAS reprogramming, and commissioning) is primarily paid through raising all ships.
 Let me explain.

-Topics: Standards and Metrics, Building Performance & Technology
+Topics: Standards and Metrics Building Performance & Technology

 Quantifying Our Firm’s Carbon Footprint – Where to Start?

-Posted by Rachael Straub on Aug 16, 2017 10:00:00 AM
+By Rachael Straub on Aug 16, 2017 10:00:00 AM

 Early this year, Cx Associates and the Vermont Green Businesses Network (VGBN) were awarded the Burlington 2030 District Director contract.
 Cities and towns that become an established 2030 District commit to the Architecture 2030 Challenge, which requires all new buildings, developments, and major renovations to be carbon-neutral by 2030.
 Cx Associates and VGBN, as the Burlington 2030 District Director, are tasked with developing a roadmap for the newly established Burlington District and assisting it to become self-sufficient.

-Topics: Sustainability, Standards and Metrics
+Topics: Sustainability Standards and Metrics

 Dangers of TMY3 Data in an Era of Changing Climates (Part 2)

-Posted by Jennifer Chiodo on Mar 8, 2017 12:00:00 PM
+By Jennifer Chiodo on Mar 8, 2017 12:00:00 PM

 Hi, it’s me again – two blog posts in a row!
 I still haven’t had the time to compile the full TMY3 comparison picture that I envisioned when I started this rant.
 (See my last post if you want to learn the TMY3 basics.)